Romel Andrews

-Romel Andrews (born July 4, 1963) is a former American football defensive end who played eight seasons in the Canadian Football League with the Hamilton Tiger-Cats and Winnipeg Blue Bombers.
-He played college football at the University of Tennessee at Martin and attended Ripley High School in Ripley, Tennessee.
+Romel Andrews (born July 4, 1963) is an American former professional football defensive end who played eight seasons in the Canadian Football League (CFL) with the Hamilton Tiger-Cats and Winnipeg Blue Bombers.
+He played college football at the University of Tennessee at Martin.

-Early years
+Early life

-Andrews played high school football for the Ripley High School Tigers.
+Andrews played high school football at Ripley High School in Ripley, Tennessee.
 He also participated in track and field for the Tigers.

 College career

 Andrews played for the Tennessee Pacers from 1981 to 1985, earning All-Conference All-Star honors.

 Professional career

-Hamilton Tiger-Cats

 Andrews was signed by the Hamilton Tiger-Cats in August 1986 and released by the team in August 1988.

-Winnipeg Blue Bombers

-Andrews played for the Blue Bombers from 1988 to 1989.
+Andrews played for the Winnipeg Blue Bombers from 1988 to 1989.

-Washington Redskins

 Andrews signed with the Washington Redskins in March 1990.
 He was released by the Redskins during training camp.

-Hamilton Tiger-Cats

-Andrews was signed by the Hamilton Tiger-Cats in September 1990 and played for the team from 1990 to 1994.
+Andrews was signed by the Tiger-Cats in September 1990 and played for the team from 1990 to 1994.
 He became a free agent in February 1995.